 Tomatoes are the glory plant of the gardening world.
 Everyone want to grow the best tasting tomatoes or the largest varieties.
 But open any seed catalogue, and you’ll quickly be overwhelmed.
 I’ve rounded up the best tomatoes to grow in your garden, for your situation.
-From cherry tomatoes, to the best container varieties, to the best for sauces, there’s something you’re looking for.
+From cherry tomatoes, to the best container varieties, to the best for sauces, there’s something here to suit whatever you’re looking for.

 P.S.–I’ve even rounded up the best varieties for those of us who don’t like raw tomatoes!!